 Bluetooth?
 Well, it's not actually possible for you to connect iPad to iPhone via Bluetooth (unless you do something more).
-But Apple released a chart detailing iOS Supported Bluetooth profiles which says it's can indeed connect iPhone to iPad - though miilions of iOS users have failed.
-Anyway, if you really wanna connect iPhone to iPad through bluetooth, there's a solution which is faster and more efficient: photoshare, but this is only for sharing pictures and contacts between the two devices.
+But Apple released a chart detailing iOS Supported Bluetooth profiles which says it's can indeed connect iPhone to iPad - though millions of iOS users have failed.
+Anyway, if you really wanna connect iPhone to iPad through Bluetooth, there's a solution which is faster and more efficient: photoshare, but this is only for sharing pictures and contacts between the two devices.
 (Some users said that it works for sharing text/documents if you paste your text into the 'notes' section of a contact then share it just like sharing pictures and contacts.)

 On the downside this application occasionally drops which may annoy you a bit.
-And someone also pointed out that it's easy to transfer photos between iPhone and iPad, but it's tedious for transfering contacts: only one contact can be transferred at a time.
+And someone also pointed out that it's easy to transfer photos between iPhone and iPad, but it's tedious for transferring contacts: only one contact can be transferred at a time.
 On the plus side, the application is free.

-maybe Apple's most exciting breakthrough so far, iCloud gives you:
+Maybe Apple's most exciting breakthrough so far, iCloud gives you:

 "...access to your music, apps, latest photos, and more from whatever device you happen to be using.
 And it keeps your email, contacts, and calendars up to date across all your devices."

 iCloud is built into every new iOS device and every new Mac, which is the easiest way to manage your iPhone or iPad contents and lets you easily access to your contents like contacts, documents, photos and more.
-When set up iCloud to your iPhone 5, you have to make sure your device is running the latest iOS version:
+When set up iCloud to your iPhone, you have to make sure your device is running the latest iOS version:

-Note::You are required to use the same Apple ID to set up the iCoud on iPhone and iPad.
+Note: You are required to use the same Apple ID to set up the iCoud on iPhone and iPad.

-After completing the update to new version iOS on your iPhone 5 or iPad, follow up prompts to activate your device and set up iCloud.
+After completing the update to new version iOS on your iPhone or iPad, follow up prompts to activate your device and set up iCloud.
 If you have got the new version iOS, go to "Settings" on the main screen and tap iCloud, then enter your Apple account to turn on iCloud.